Let’s talk about how to choose a rug!

 As you can see from the image below, the rug here is a bit too small for the room.

-This is a pretty common mistake.
+I’m cringing just looking at this, but this is a pretty common mistake.

 For example, if you want a rug for your living room, as a general rule, your area rug should be a bit larger than the size of your living room seating area in order to ground the conversation space.